davxiao/davidxiao-web/content/post/pilot-in-the-making/index.md

 Transition to Sideslip.

 When getting the vision of "exploding" runway:
-  Power to Idle, Hold control column, transition to cruise attitude.
+  Power to Idle, Hold control column and gradually level off.
   Judge the sink rate using peripheral vision.
   When sinking, do baby steps of "pull-pause-pull" to keep the nose slight below horizon.